PAVING THE WAY FORWARD

 Old Quad is included on the Victorian Heritage Register and all works both internal and external are subject to permit approval from Heritage Victoria.
 The design proposal for the refurbishment of the North Wing, created by heritage architects Lovell Chen, includes high quality finishes such as a grand staircase, conservation and replication of moulded timber panels, lath and plaster ceilings, bespoke cabinetry, as well as quality fixtures and fittings.
 These have been commissioned as a part of the University’s commitment to the quality conservation and restoration of historic buildings.

 The north annexe will accommodate a central hall which will operate as either a standalone small function space or as the reception point for entry from the north.
 This will enable the Old Quad to finally achieve an open address to the north, creating connections to Union House and the northern end of the campus.

-A new grand staircase and lift between the north wing and annexe will draw visitors to the light-filled University Hall and restored University Library in the north annexe above.
+A new grand staircase and lift between the North Wing and annexe will draw visitors to the light-filled University Hall and restored University Library.

 Teaching space will be reinstated along the ground floor of the east wing, accessed directly off the cloister.
 The project will also relocate the current south-end stair well to the centre of the wing, in its original position, and refurbish space on the first floor adjacent to the north wing.

 Stained Glass Art

 A stained-glass installation is being created by artist Tom Nicolson who will work with artisan Geoffrey Wallace.
 The installation will form a new entry point in the north wing.